JakePeralta7/GPO-Audit/Understanding The GPO Structure.md

 ## View Effective Group Policy
 In a standard network, overtime understanding the GPO structure can become next to impossible (lots of gpo, lots of conflicting assignment)

-So, in order to check which GPO a specific combination of user and computer will get I wrote a PowerShell script (need to be run on computer with gpm mmc installed)
+So, in order to check which Effective GPO a specific combination of user and computer will get I wrote a PowerShell script (need to be run on computer with gpm mmc installed)
 ```powershell
 # Constants
 $outputFile = “C:\TempGPOExport.html”